DoctrineLegal/async-hooks-demo/README.txt

-The simple project demonstrates how Async Hooks can help find automatically the original HTTP request which trigerred an error.
+This simple project demonstrates how Async Hooks can help find automatically the original HTTP request which trigerred an error.

 It was generated with:
   express --view=ejs myapp